OrianaVenture/VentureValheim/Progression/README.md

 ## Installation

 This mod needs to be on both the client and server for all features to work.
-When this mod is put on a server it will sync the configurations from the server to all clients on connection.
+Config Syncing is included with Jotunn.
+Install on the server to enforce the same mod configuration for all players.
 Live changes to the configurations will not always take effect until the player relogs into the world/server.

 ### Server-Side Only?